Zhongli railway station

 Zhongli (中壢 (Zhōnglì)) is a railway station in Taoyuan, Taiwan served by Taiwan Railways Administration.
 It is the third-busiest station in Taiwan's rail network.
 It is also a planned terminus for Taoyuan Airport MRT of the Taoyuan Metro, scheduled for completion in 2028.
+This station is currently at ground level and construction is ongoing to replace it underground as a part of Taoyuan Metropolitan Area Railway Underground Project which is scheduled to be completed in September 2030.

+A proposed cross-platform interchange project for Green line and Airport MRT is set to be constructed under Zhongli Station.
+The station layout will be composed of two island platform, between which a connecting zone set to integrated the two into a single "large platform".
+Buffer stops will also be placed back-to back between Airport-bound trains and Green Line trains.
+The scheme is scheduled to complete in 2031.